jg-digital-media/jgdm-woocommerce-selectors/README.md

   + Visual Studio Code is recommended as your text editor.
   + Git VCS installed on your system
   + Ruby Sass to precompile the CSS for your theme.

+### Repository Setup

++ `assets/sass` - Sass partials for the custom WordPress theme and WooCommerce Shop
++ `assets/selectors`- Ready made Sass Partial for WooCommerce Selectors - As it stands this is for a custom theme rather than one provided by WooCommerce
++ `template-parts/`- Ready made Sass Partial for WooCommerce Selectors
++ `woocommerce/`- WooCommerce Shop Template Files
++ `functions.php`
++ `index.php`
++ `screenshot.png` - The Theme directory image

 ### Paths